theboi/legacy-smp-sstinc-org/README.md

-# go-sstinc-org

-SST Inc's URL Shortener, newly made with a GUI.
+# smp-sstinc-org: SST Inc Management Platform (SMP)

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## About

-An open sourced, URL Shortener Portal that makes use of firebase to store links mapped to suffixes.
-Newly made with a GUI for SST Inc EXCO to add links.
-Made with :heart: by [Ryan The](https://ryanthe.com/) @theboi using Next.js, React and TypeScript.
-Version 1.0 using Firebase Dynamic Links by Jia Chen.
+The SST Inc Management Platform is an open-sourced, unified platform for SST Inc managerial and educational matters.

-## How It Works
+## Features

+### URL Shortener

+A custom URL shortener and portal for SST Inc ExCo and users' convenience, without restrictions of a third-party service.

-- For SST Inc EXCO/BOD only.
+- For SST Inc ExCo/BOD only.
-- Go to [go.sstinc.org](https://go.sstinc.org) or (Beta June 2020: [go-sstinc-org.now.sh](https://go-sstinc-org.now.sh)).
+- Go to [smp.sstinc.org](https://smp.sstinc.org) or (Beta June 2020: [smp-sstinc-org.vercel.com](smp-sstinc-org.vercel.com)).
 - Sign in with Google using your SST Google Account.
 - Create a new shortened link, filling in a Title, Long Link, and New Link.
 - Share the new shortened link.

+### Attendance Taker

+By simply entering a dynamic 4-digit code (or static QR Code), SST Inc students can independently take their own attendance swiftly without much hassle.

 ## Development